MiguelBocanegra/S3-Private-CloudFront-OAC-HTTPS-100-CLI-/README.md

 nano bucket-policy.json
 ```

-## 23.We add the policy to the JSON file and we replace the ARN and the domainame
+## 23.We add the policy to the JSON file and we replace the ARN and the domain name

 ```json
 {